LiamJCates/Programming-Notes/C++/Values.md

 long long countryGDPChange = -70'000'000'000; //
 -70 billion
 double pi = 3.141'592'653'59; // 3.14159265359
-TIP

 The data types mentioned thus far are often referred to as POD (Plain Old Data).
 The category POD contains these as well as aggregations (structs, enums, unions, or classes) thereof.

 We call the types that can be built from the fundamental types (§1.4), the const modifier (§1.6), and the declarator operators (§1.7) built-in types

 Types built out of other types using C++’s abstraction mechanisms are called user-defined types.
 They are referred to as classes and enumerations.
 User defined types